Emilie-lher/EcoMagicSystem/README.md

 The hive acts as a regulatory center for bee activity.

 If pollination decreases, the ecosystem becomes unstable, showing how life balance depends on interaction between species.

-This project was inspired by real pollination ecology.

 ## Here you can see 10 beezs with 200 flowers